How Will You Deal With Life’s Obstacles or Negative Feelings

 Sure, you can’t avoid obstacles all the time, but everything that the ego labels as an “obstacle” or a “problem” is in your life for definite positive and extremely beneficial reasons.

 You simply can’t see positive results yet.
 Because you aren’t required to see them yet.
 You must fully experience what you’re going through.
-Then unending blessings will pour into your days.
-“What does not kill us makes us stronger,” Nietzsche wrote.
-He was correct.

-12. Opportunities abound in chaos
+12. Opportunities Abound in Chaos

 When things get tough, I recommend that you become an opportunity seeker by default.

 The first thing to do is to ask yourself how you can use a setback to reveal the pinnacle of your abilities and turn adversity into victory, and how you can turn apparent failure into an even better life than you’ve had so far.
-This is how warriors and heavyweights behave.

-13. Ask for help
+13. Ask for Help

-Resilient people recognize that they aren’t alone.
-If necessary, they seek professional help from the appropriate people.
 In the event of certain problems, they rely on experts and visit specialists.
 Family and friends can provide comfort as well.

 Resilient people view failure as a valuable learning experience.
 They don’t wallow in despair or have an overly strong emotional reaction.